3 Surprising Diabetes Studies and Their Substantial Impact

 That is why it’s important to address the non-medical drivers of health – such as access to transportation, healthy foods, and green spaces for safe play and exercise – which can influence risk for diabetes, especially for those genetically predisposed to it.

-Let’s dive into some new studies that explore diabetes and its impact on Latinos and all people.
+Let’s dive into some new studies that explore diabetes and its impact on all people.

-Due to systemic issues that impact quality of living, there are a disproportionate number of people of color who live in poverty, making them more susceptible to diabetes and obesity.
+Due to non-medical drivers of health (NMDoH) that impact quality of living, people of certain backgrounds are likely to live in tough financial situations, making them more susceptible to diabetes and obesity.

-A new study found a correlation between socioeconomic status, race, ethnicity, and diabetes.
+A new study found a correlation between finances, background, and diabetes.

-Meanwhile, those from low and middle socioeconomic backgrounds experienced a 37% and 22% higher prevalence of diabetes.
+According to the study, diabetes rates among people of different backgrounds were: Black individuals (47%), Latino individuals (31%), and other individuals (76%).
+Meanwhile, those from low and middle income backgrounds experienced a 37% and 22% higher prevalence of diabetes.

-In the end, researchers concluded that “minority groups, middle and older-aged adults, males from minority groups, and females from low socioeconomic backgrounds had a greater prevalence of diabetes” and more should be done to address these disparities.
+In the end, researchers concluded that people of different backgrounds and those from low-income communities “had a greater prevalence of diabetes” and more should be done to address these issues.

 2. Sugary Drinks Linked to New Cases of Diabetes Worldwide